mwcyber/onePageMD/README.md

 ## License

-**Project cyberNewsBot**
+**Project onePageMD**

 Copyright © 2023 mwcyber

 This project is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-You can find a copy of the license in this directory or visit the provided link for more information.
+You can find a copy of the license the provided link for more information.